Ibrahim of the Ottoman Empire: Decadence and crisis

-Ibrahim was often distracted by recurring headaches and attacks of physical weakness, perhaps caused by the trauma of his early years.
+Ibrahim was often distracted by recurring headaches and attacks of physical weakness, perhaps caused by the mental trauma of his early years.
 Since he was the only surviving male member of the Ottoman dynasty, Ibrahim was encouraged by his mother Kösem Sultan to distract himself with harem girls and soon fathered three future sultans: Mehmed IV, Suleiman II and Ahmed II.
 The distractions of the harem allowed Kösem Sultan to gain power and rule in his name, yet even she fell victim to the Sultan's disfavor and left the Imperial Palace.

 Ibrahim came under the influence of various unsuitable people, such as mistress of the imperial harem Şekerpare Hatun and the charlatan Cinci Hoca, who pretended to cure the Sultan's physical ailments.
 The latter, along with his allies Silahdar Yusuf Agha and Sultanzade Mehmed Pasha, enriched themselves with bribes and eventually usurped enough power to secure the execution of Grand Vizier Ḳara Muṣṭafā.
 Cinci Hoca became Kadiasker (High Judge) of Anatolia.
 Yusuf Agha became Kapudan Pasha (Grand Admiral) and Sultanzade Mehmed, Grand Vizier.

 In 1644, the Knights of Malta seized a ship carrying high-status pilgrims to Mecca.
 Since the Knights had docked in Crete, Kapudan Yusuf Pasha encouraged Ibrahim to invade the island.
 This began 24 years of war with Venice.
 Crete did not completely fall under Ottoman domination until 1669.
 In spite of the decline of La Serenissima, Venetian ships won victories throughout the Aegean, capturing Tenedos (1646) and blockading the Dardanelles.
 Kapudan Yusuf enjoyed temporary success in conquering Canea, starting a jealous rivalry with Nevesinli Salih Pasha, the recently installed grand vizier.
-The rivalry led to Yusuf's execution (January 1646) and the Grand Vizier's deposition (December 1645).
+The rivalry led to Yusuf's execution (January 1646) soon after the Grand Vizier's deposition (December 1645).

 With his cronies in power, Ibrahim's extravagant tendencies went unchecked.
-He raised eight concubines to the favored position of haseki (royal consort), granting each riches and land.
-After legally marrying the concubine Telli Haseki, he ordered the palace of Ibrahim Pasha to be carpeted in sable furs and given to her.
+He raised eight concubines to the favored position of haseki sultan (royal consort), granting each riches and land.
+After legally marrying the concubine Telli Haseki Sultan, he ordered the palace of Ibrahim Pasha to be carpeted in sable furs and given to her.